Discover more at Sheffield Park and Garden

 Looking for a family day out that'll keep everyone entertained?
 Find things to do with the kids at the places we care for near you.

-Find a family adventure to spark the imagination this summer in Sussex, including Nymans, Bodiam Castle, Petworth and more.
-Discover the best play areas, summer holiday family trails and café stops.
+Find a family adventure to spark the imagination this autumn in Sussex, including Nymans, Bodiam Castle, Petworth and more.
+Discover the best play areas, Halloween family trails and café stops.

 Join us for an Easter adventure at Sheffield Park and Garden.
 Discover our duck themed family-friendly trail with fun activities for you to do along the way.
 Complete the trail and earn your chocolate egg at the end.